R&DE Teaching Kitchen @Stanford

 The R&DE Teaching Kitchen @ Stanford provides cooking classes to students, staff, and faculty, and is the culinary training facility for R&DE Stanford Dining.

-Since the Teaching Kitchen opened in January 2015, thousands of students have learned the fundamentals of cooking delicious meals while gaining knowledge in nutrition, sustainability and kitchen safety.
+Since the Teaching Kitchen opened in January 2015, thousands of students, faculty and staff have learned the fundamentals of cooking delicious meals while gaining knowledge in nutrition, sustainability and kitchen safety.

 R&DE Stanford Dining believes that food knowledge and cooking skills are fundamental to promote wellbeing and support sustainable eating habits at Stanford and beyond.

-The R&DE Teaching Kitchen @Stanford offers a number of STAP eligible and open registration classes to the campus community throughout the year.
+The R&DE Teaching Kitchen @Stanford offers a number classes to the campus community throughout the year.
 We also partner with Stanford faculty, staff, and students to provide custom cooking classes and academic courses centered on a number of food and culinary themes.